dhowe/RiTaV1/README.md

    b.
 Click the '+' button to add a buildfile, and navigate to RiTa/resources/build.xml

    c.
-Click to expand the 'RiTa' menu and reveal the various tasks, then double-click 'build'
+Click to expand the 'RiTa' menu and reveal the various tasks, then double-click 'build' (or run 'ant build' from the terminal)

    d.
 When the build is complete, project resources can be found in RiTa/dist